 8. Can Collinite auto waxes be layered?

-The durability of Collinite waxes means layering is not always necessary, but it continues to be a common practice among Collinite users who prefer extra-thorough coverage.
+Collinite waxes are produced with a grade of durability and staying power where layering is not always necessary, but it continues to be a common practice among Collinite users who prefer extra-thorough coverage and/or added gloss.
+If you prefer to add a second coat, it is advisable to wait 12-24 hours.
 Call us with specific questions about cure times in between applications.

 9. Do prep products like cleaners, polishes, clays or compounds need to be used before applying one of your last step products (476/915/845/885/925)?

 Pre-waxing is not always necessary, but many Colliniters find that meticulous prep work improves clarity, wax coverage and bond.
 If surface requires the removal of swirls, scratches, discoloration/fading, water spots, or other embedded contaminants be sure to pre-wax.
 However if surface is thoroughly clean and like-new following a wash, apply the wax.

 10. Which of your auto waxes provides the best shine?
 Longest protection?

 For darker colors (black or navy blue) No. 915 provides the warmest, high gloss carnauba shine.

 11. Which of your marine waxes provides the best shine?
 Longest protection?